 You can’t build a sustainable freelance writing career if you’re writing for free or charging too low.
 It’s important to know when to draw a line under accepting this kind of low pay or voluntary work.

 Over time, not only do you gain writing experience, but you also build ongoing relationships with clients.
 Perhaps most importantly, you gain a reputation that allows you to charge higher rates and earn more from your freelance writing.

 The type of writing you do affects the rates you can charge and how much you can earn as a freelance writer.
 Freelance writing is a broad umbrella term that includes everything from general interest blog posts and detailed academic articles, to email newsletters and product descriptions, and even ghost-written memoirs and industry white papers.
 There are some niches that pay better than others.

 Technical writing can involve time-consuming and labour-intensive projects that usually require some knowledge of the relevant field.
 As a result, writers can charge much more for this type of writing.
 As an example, Alex Wright is a freelance journalist and writer based in the UK.
 His starting rate for a press release is £200, while for a white paper, it’s £500.
 This is much more than your average blog post will cost.

 Certain niches generally attract higher freelance writing rates.
-For example, the finance, digital marketing, and travel niches are particularly profitable at the moment.
+For example, the finance, digital marketing, and travel niches are particularly profitable.
 Writing exclusively in a niche allows you to become known as an expert and charge accordingly.
-Terence Martin, a financial services copywriter, sets his daily rate at £400.
+Terence Martin, a financial services copywriter, sets his daily rate at £500.
 He can do this because he has solidified his reputation as an expert in the industry.